virtulis/ujsx/README.md

 It's safe to modify this object in any way possible.
 You can also deep clone it or create it manually as long as all three keys are present and not void.

+Intermediate objects are not attached to specific DOM context and can therefore be used to migrate nodes between different DOM trees and implementations.

 ## Usage with TypeScript in .tsx files